open-ephys/next-gen-system/specification.md

 VHDCI cables are very widely available in low cost or very high quality variants, and are very robust and rated for many cycles.

+_Possible later extension:_ The kc705 boards provide 4 GTX tranceivers (12Gbps
+each) on the HPC FMC connector.
+Many other FPGA eval boards provide similar high-speed pins.
+For a further expansion of the system, these pins could be routd to external SPF or esata connector on the DIO board, providing a significantly higher troughput digital interface option.

 ### Protocol layer

 The Open Instruments standard does not enforce any protocol - a daughter device